-Comment: I only stumbled on Bethune's story by accident.
+I only stumbled on Bethune's story by accident.
 Nothing unusual in that.
-A lot of the personalities featured on this site have been chance finds.
-It's one of the fringe benefits that makes producing this site worthwhile - the discovery of extraordinary and unsuspected lives.
+A lot of the individuals featured on this site have been chance finds.
+It was one of the fringe benefits that made producing this site worthwhile - the discovery of unknown yet extraordinary lives.

-And Bethune's life is spectacular.
-It has all the hallmarks of the misunderstood and romantic hero: the single-minded rebel; the artistic temperament; the selfless striving to prevent human suffering; the commitment to universal human values; the rejection at home; the redemption through participation in epoch-defining conflicts; death in the prime of life; the ultimate recognition.
+And Bethune's life was spectacular.
+It had all the hallmarks of the misunderstood and romantic hero: the single-minded rebel; the artistic temperament; the selfless striving to prevent human suffering; the commitment to universal human values; the rejection at home; the redemption through participation in epoch-defining conflicts; death in the prime of life; the ultimate recognition.

 The story of Bethune's life is evocative.
 He has even been described as a saint.
 But he was no such thing.
 He was just a human.
 And as inspiring as the man and his life may have been, Bethune had many human foibles.

-Archibald's view may be jaundiced.
-It may be accurate.
-More likely it is completely irrelevant.
-The broad strokes of Bethune's life speak for themselves.
-He is a thoroughly worthy addition to the heroes section of this site.
+Irrespective of Archibald's opinion, the broad strokes of Bethune's life speak for themselves.
+He was a thoroughly worthy addition to the heroes section of this site.
 More than a misunderstood and romantic hero, he was a remarkable man.

 - Norman Bethune: His Contributions to Medicine and to CMAJ